-318. Methods for Teaching Science in Middle and Secondary School (4 hours)
+318. Methods for Teaching Science in Middle Grades and Secondary School (4 hours) Second Semester

-Methods, techniques, and issues related to teaching middle school and secondary science.
+Methods, techniques, and issues related to teaching middle grades and secondary science.
 Emphasis will be placed on learning theories instructional methods, classroom management strategies, assessment alternatives, lesson and unit planning, and integrating technology.
 This course will include 40 hours of field experience.
 Prerequisites: ED 290, 304.